PIP implants sold to Dutch firm under new name

 | AMSTERDAM/MARSEILLE

-Dutch health authority spokeswoman Diane Bouhuijs said a Dutch company had bought implants made by France's Poly Implant Prothese, which went bankrupt in 2010 after French health authorities shut its doors and is now under investigation.
-The Dutch firm sold them in the Netherlands rebranded as "M-implants".
+Dutch health authority spokeswoman Diane Bouhuijs said a Dutch company had bought implants made by France's Poly Implant Prothese, which went bankrupt in 2010 after French health authorities shut its doors and is now under investigation, and sold them in the Netherlands rebranded as "M-implants".

 "We estimate that some 1,000 women in the Netherlands have those implants.
 We have advised them to consult their physician," Bouhuijs said.